controlplane-com/cpln-jenkins-plugin/README.md

 - Select the org.
 This will update the available GVCs in the ```gvc``` field;
 - Although all GVCs are reported, only GVCs with one location will be accepted as only one agent (replica) per cloud config (and label) can be deployed per Jenkins requirements;
 - Set the agent workload name, e.g. ```west1-generic```;
 - Optional.
-Set the volume set name from the available options in the selected gvc.
+Set the volume set name from the available options in the selected gvc (volume set must be of type: shared).
 If the empty option is selected then the volume set path must also be empty;
 - Optional.
 Set the volume set path (any valid path preferred in the agent workload container).
 If the empty option is selected in the volume set name then the path must also be empty;
   - ![Plugin](/docs/volumeset-in-gvc.png "Volume Set in GVC")
   - ![Plugin](/docs/jenkins-cloud-volumeset-config.png "Volume Set Config in Jenkins Cpln Cloud")